Mathics3/mathics-development-guide/docs/extending/code-overview/session.rst

 in the ``Settings`` namespace.
 For Django, there is a Boolean setting indicating whether or not to use a Sans-Serif font.

-Evaluation.evaluate() at a High Level
+session.evaluate() at a High Level
 -------------------------------------

-Although there is a separate section that goes into the intricate steps involved in :ref:`Evaluation.evaluate() <evaluation>`, here we'll describe this at a high level in the broader context of a session.

 In order to process input requests, an ``Evaluation`` object needs to be created using some set of definitions.
-(Right now a new evaluation object is created for each to-level expression, but this might not be needed, and the prior object might be reused.)
+(Right now a new evaluation object is created for each top-level expression, but this might not be needed, and the prior object might be reused.)

-This evaluation object has a scan-and-parse method which is passed some sort of I/O handle to read from.
+This session evaluation object has a scan-and-parse method which is passed some sort of I/O handle to read from.
 The result of that is an S-expression described in :ref:`AST <ast>`.